MatHelio314/stepper_motor_ws/README.md

 # Connect the motors to the computer through a CAN interface :

+## See README_WIRING.md for more informations on the wiring of the motors

  ### I'm using a Peak USB to CAN adapter here but any other adapter with a recognizable driver on your computer would do (see daatsheet above)

    Step 1 : Power up the stepper motors with the corresponding power supplies (24V & 5A)